chripp/Audio-and-Music-processing/README.md

 `Tempo Estimation`
 -----------------

-We used simple `Autocorrelation` to find the most prevalent periodicity in the `onset detection function (ODF)`.
-Of the tempos in the interval `[60-200]bpm` the one with the `highest autocorrelation` is chosen as our estimate.
-Further, we also return `half the found tempo` as our second estimate, simply because it worked well in practise.

 Our first attempt at tempo estimation was based on `TempoCNN` as described in the original paper.
-Sadly, this approach did not work out, as the model only ever got a `Tempo p-score of around 0.3`.
+Sadly, this approach did not work out, as the model only ever got a `p-score of around 0.3`.
 We believe this to be due to a `lack of training data`.
 To alleviate the data shortage, we experimented with `three data augmentation strategies`.
 First, as described in the paper, we implemented `random interpolation and clipping` along the time axis of the spectrogram while adjusting the tempo to match.
 Second, we used the probabilities often provided in the ground truth tempo annotations to `randomize which tempo would be used as the target`, to better reflect the annotation results.
 Lastly, because at this point we suspected the issue to be a `lack of coverage` over the [30-286]bpm range used in the paper, we tried "lowering the resolution".
 Concretely, instead of rounding to the nearest bpm, we would round to e.g. the nearest multiple of 2 in the hopes of `increasing the number of samples per classification bin`.
-Unfortunately, all this did not come to fruition and was `replaced by the simpler algorithm described above`.
+Unfortunately, all this did not come to fruition and was `replaced by the simpler algorithm described below`.
 One thing that may have saved this approach would have been testing different model architectures, but as this can get quite time consuming we decided against it.

+Ultimately, we used simple `Autocorrelation` to find the most prevalent periodicity in the `onset detection function (ODF)`.
+Of the tempos in the interval `[60-200]bpm` the one with the `highest autocorrelation` is chosen as our estimate.
+Further, we also return `half the found tempo` as our second estimate, simply because it worked well in practise.

 `Beat Detection`
 ----------------